-In accordance with UKVI rules, before you can be registered on to a new course, we must check your identity, address and immigration documents to ensure you have the right to study in the UK and the details we hold are correct.
+In accordance with UK Visas and Immigration (UKVI) rules, before you can be registered on to a new course, we must check your identity, address and immigration documents to ensure you have the right to study in the UK and the details we hold are correct.

 You must bring the following documents to enrolment:

-original qualification documents – as listed on your CAS, if you have a Tier 4 (General) visa.
+original qualification documents – as listed on your CAS

-We are required to keep copies of these documents for our non-EEA students.
+As the Student Sponsor, we are required to keep copies of these documents for UKVI audit purposes.

-If you have immigration permission to be in the UK and have recently submitted an online Tier 4 leave to remain application using a CAS we have issued, but have not yet received a decision, you must bring proof of the submission of the application (for example, the printed application cover sheet).
+If you have immigration permission to be in the UK and have recently submitted a visa application for permission to stay but have not yet received a decision, you must bring proof of the submission of the application to enrolment.
 Your application must have been submitted before the date your last visa expired.

 Please be aware that you will be registering at your own risk.
 Should the visa application subsequently be refused, you may have to be de-registered and may lose monies already paid to the university.
 You must notify us as soon as you receive your new visa, or other UKVI decision.